SidSong01/Artificial-Intelligence-assignments/SearchProblem/readme.md

 Then refer to the UI.

 # Basic Requirements
 The code for this project consists of two Python files.
+Python3 is required.

 * `search.py` is the main execution of the project.
 * `search_app.py` is the necessary data structure and functions.